 The genus, Carex L., was named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online by Kew lists 1,997 species in the Carex genus (as of 5-4-21 when I last updated this page).
-It is a member of the plant family Cyperaceae with 92 genera.
-Those numbers could change as updates are made.
+As of 11-20-21 when this page was last updated, Plants of the World Online by Kew lists 2,001 species in the Carex genus.
+It is a member of the plant family Cyperaceae with 91 genera.
+Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER PLANT ID.

 I found a colony of Carex granularis while wildflower hunting on a friend’s farm on May 10 in 2020.
-Carex species are quite common, Missouri Plants listing 25 species and Plants of the World Online listing nearly 2,000 worldwide.
+Carex species are quite common, Missouri Plants listing 25 species and Plants of the World Online listing 2,001 worldwide.
 I have identified several on my farm but not Carex granularis.

 All Carex species are perennial and grow from rhizomes, stolons, or short rootstocks.
 The leaves look like any other ordinary grass.
 The flower-bearing stalks, culms, are unbranched and grow to around 2’ tall or more.

 The flowers are somewhat complicated… Each culm produces 1-2 auxiliary spikelets of pistillate flowers along the stem, 1-2 terminal spikelets of pistillate flowers on top of the stem, and one shorter stem that terminates with a single spikelet of staminate flowers.
 Well, it is A LOT more complicated than that, but that is just the short of it.
 You can check out the links below for more detailed technical descriptions.
 Missouri Plants, however, does not have descriptions for this one…